amorel/quote-generator/README.md

 ### Test Structure

 - **Unit Tests**: Located in `tests/unit/`, these tests validate individual components such as services, repositories, error handling, and the dependency injection container.

-  - **`app.test.ts`**: Verifies the app's configuration, including plugin and route setup.
-  - **`container.test.ts`**: Tests the dependency injection container to ensure services are instantiated and retrieved properly.
-  - **`errors/index.test.ts`**: Validates custom error classes to ensure correct message and status code properties.
-  - **`errorHandler.test.ts`**: Tests the global error handler for correct error formatting and status codes.
-  - **`quote.repository.test.ts`**: Ensures that the `QuoteRepository` correctly filters and retrieves quotes based on criteria such as length, tags, and author.
-- **Service Tests**: Located in `tests/unit/services/`, these tests validate business logic in `QuoteService`, including quote filtering and error handling.
 - **Integration Tests**: Located in `tests/integration/`, these tests validate the API endpoints, ensuring proper responses for various request scenarios.

 ### Running Tests